James S. Jackson – University of Michigan

 Daniel Yuichi Kono – University of California, Davis

-Daniel Yuichi Kono is an Associate Professor of Political Science at the University of California, Davis.
-His research focuses on the political economy of international trade and foreign aid.
-He has published articles in the American Political Science Review, Comparative Political Studies, International Studies Quarterly, the Journal of Politics, and other journals.
+Daniel Yuichi Kono is a Professor of Political Science at the University of California, Davis.
+His research focuses on the political economy of international trade, foreign aid, and climate change.
+His work has appeared in the American Political Science Review, Comparative Political Studies, International Studies Quarterly, the Journal of Politics, and other journals.

 Read articles by Daniel Yuichi Kono.